Skip to main content

 Managing Diversity in Mathematics Learning and Assessment

-This course aims to enhance the professional knowledge, skill and attitude of primary mathematics teachers, who are potential or existing subject leaders or panel heads in understanding the wide range of mathematical needs found in the classrooms and developing the effective strategies to deal with them.
-Effective research-based curriculum and instructional adaptations will be introduced to enhance learning success for all students in the inclusive classrooms.
+This course aims to enhance the professional knowledge, skill and attitude of primary Mathematics teachers, who are potential or existing subject leaders or panel heads in understanding the wide range of mathematical needs found in the classrooms and developing the effective strategies to deal with them.
+Effective research-based curriculum and instructional adaptations will be introduced to enhance learning success for all participants in the inclusive classrooms.
 Participants are expected to learn how to design rich mathematical learning and teaching activities, including in an e-Learning environment and STEAM education, to take an initiative role in curriculum and instructional design, as well as to examine and evaluate the effectiveness of various types of learning tasks.

 Development of School-based Primary Mathematics Curriculum